ekchew/safe_follow_symlinks/README.md

 * `TARGET`
   * zero or more target paths
   * these may be either absolute or relative to the current working directory
-  * defaults to the current working directory is no targets supplied
+  * defaults to the current working directory if no targets supplied
 * `-r MODE` or `--resolve=MODE`
   * `MODE` = one of `path`, `list`, or `tree` as described earlier
   * defaults to `tree`